- The oldest labrador recorded lived to be 27 years old.

 Remember that puppyhood lasts until your dog is one to two years old—only then are they fully grown and mature.

-One to two year old labs are considered adult dogs.
+Labradors between one and two years old are considered adult dogs.
 They stop growing in height at one year old but may continue to fill out until their second birthday.

 This is the prime time of your dog’s life.
 They need plenty of exercise to stay fit, including at least one daily walk, playtime, and space to run around outside.

 A Labrador is considered a senior dog at seven years old.
 They may be healthy and active for years to come, but they might also begin experiencing health problems such as trouble hearing, arthritis, or tumors.